-A call-to-action (commonly abbreviated to “CTA”) is a user instruction to perform a certain function.
-In B2C marketing, the most common CTAs include language like “Buy Now” and “Create Your Account.”
-In B2B, where the sales cycle is usually considerably longer, CTAs usually reflect the prospect’s position in the funnel and are intended to equip them with tools and resources they need to progress to the next stage of that journey.
-Regardless of the intended outcome, the goal is always to drive conversions with intention — no matter which channel you’re using.
+A call-to-action (commonly abbreviated to “CTA”) is a prompt to continue your journey as a customer.
+In B2C marketing, common CTAs include language like “Buy Now” and “Create Your Account.”
+In B2B, where the sales cycle is usually considerably longer, CTAs usually reflect the prospect’s position in the funnel.
+The purpose is to move them to the next stage of their journey.
+In either case, the goal is always to drive the audience to take up your call to action and do just that: act!

 - Awareness: Learn More

 Getting back to our initial question: The truth is, it’s not as simple as asking “How many CTAs should I use?”
 It’s more helpful to look at each channel individually.
 Let’s break down a few CTA best practices by marketing channel!

 How Many CTAs Should I Use on a Web Page?